tahoe-lafs/community/project-notes/season-of-docs-2021/project-proposal.md

  - Create a roadmap for future projects

 ### How we’ll measure success
-We'll measure success along the following criteria:
+The purpose of this project is primarily to provide guides to potential new users.
+We also would use this project as the beginning of formally instituting a role for a technical writer in our organization.

+Our success criteria are as follows:

- - Feedback from reviewers at Milestone 2
+ - Positive feedback from reviewers at Milestone 2
- - Feedback from reviewers at Milestone 4
+ - Positive feedback from reviewers at Milestone 4
- - Milestone 6 produces a Road Map for the next round of documentation projects
+ - A Road Map for the next round of documentation projects after Milestone 6
- - Views on our Discourse
+ - Views on our Discourse for these guides would be at least 20% of total views on the site

 ##  Proposed Budget
 The bulk of our budget would go to our technical writer, with stipends to be given to volunteers from the community